Holidays and administrative leave

 Eligibility

-All regular (non temporary) employees who work at least half-time (.5 FTE) are eligible.
+All regular (non temporary) employees in a benefits eligible position are eligible.
 On call employees, temporary employees, and student workers are ineligible.

 Employees on a leave of absence, including workers' compensation, do not receive holiday pay or summer administrative leave.